 Apple Pay is not available in all regions.

 On MacBook Pro models with Touch ID, you’re prompted to configure Apple Pay during setup.
 Follow the instructions that appear.

 If you don’t choose to set up Apple Pay when you first start up, you can set it up later in the Wallet & Apple Pay section of System Preferences.
-Manage your payment cards there—add or delete cards and make updates to contact information.
+You can also check your transaction history and manage your payment cards there.
+For example, you can add or delete cards and make updates to contact or shipping information.

 Note that you can add payment cards to only one user account on your Mac.
 If you set up Apple Pay in your main user account and then log in under another account, Touch ID and Apple Pay are unavailable.
 In this situation, you can use an eligible iPhone or Apple Watch to complete Apple Pay transactions that you begin in Safari on your Mac.

 Make a purchase in Safari with Apple Pay